ylee845/ylee845.github.io/_pages/about.md

 - Precision agriculture
 - Manufacturing and quality control.

 The best way to reach me is via email at ylee845@gatech.edu.
-I warmly welcome collaborations and discussions related to research.